Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

 **DW:** The original paragraph above wasn't clear to me; in my attempt to undersand it, I've written a new para.
 If I've lost the technical meaning, it's because I couldn't follow the original logic.
 Some of the questions I had from the original were these: Which parts of the explanation are Terraform's and which parts are Venafi...because the first half of the original sentence made it sound like Terraform has an automated process already for generating and installing certs, and so why woud you need Venafi?
 But I knew that's not true.
 So I wondered if it was saying that the Venafi Provider, as a service component of Terraform, is creating/installing the certs?
 In short, I wasn't clear which parts are us and which parts are Terraform, etc. And understanding that will I think help users stay oriented to "who's doing what" as they prepare to test drive your example.
 -->

 ## Getting started <!-- To give your document more of a flow forward, I changed the title from "Solution" to this one.
-Users love this title because it's like a sign-post letting them know that now we're getting down to brass tax. -->
+Users love this title because it's like a sign-post letting them know that now we're getting down to business! -->
-Here are the steps we'll take as we go through the example:
+Here are the steps we'll take as we go through this example:

 1. Create your Terraform variables file
 2. Set you main Terraform config file